Keyboard layout: Physical layouts

 A comparison of common physical layouts.
 The ISO-standard physical layout (center left) is common, e.g., in the United Kingdom.
 Compared with the ANSI layout (top left), the enter key is vertical rather than horizontal.
 In addition, the left shift key is smaller, to make room for an additional key to its right.
 The JIS physical layout (bottom right) is the basis for Japanese keyboards.
 Here it is the right-hand shift key that is smaller.
 Furthermore, the space bar and backspace key are also smaller, to make room for four additional keys.

 Physical layouts only address tangible differences among keyboards.
 When a key is pressed, the keyboard does not send a message such as the A-key is depressed but rather the left-most main key of the home row is depressed.
 (Technically, each key has an internal reference number, the scan code, and these numbers are what is sent to the computer when a key is pressed or released.)
 The keyboard and the computer each have no information about what is marked on that key, and it could equally well be the letter A or the digit 9.
 Historically, the user of the computer was requested to identify the functional layout of the keyboard when installing or customizing the operating system.
 Modern USB keyboards are plug-and-play; they communicate their visual layout to the OS when connected (though the user is still able to reset this at will).

 Today, most keyboards use one of three different physical layouts, usually referred to as simply ISO (ISO/IEC 9995-2), ANSI (ANSI-INCITS 154-1988), and JIS (JIS X 6002-1980), referring roughly to the organizations issuing the relevant worldwide, United States, and Japanese standards, respectively.
-(In fact, the physical layouts referred such as "ISO" and "ANSI" comply with the primary recommendations in the named standards, while each of these standards in fact also allows the other.)
+(In fact, the physical layouts referred to as "ISO" and "ANSI" comply with the primary recommendations in the named standards, while each of these standards in fact also allows the other.)
 Keyboard layout in this sense may refer either to this broad categorization or to finer distinctions within these categories.
 For example, As of May 2008, Apple Inc. produces ISO, ANSI, and JIS desktop keyboards, each in both extended and compact forms.
 The extended keyboards have 110, 109, and 112 keys (ISO, ANSI, and JIS, respectively), and the compact models have 79, 78, and 80.